astroQ9/Xgboost_R/Xgboost.md

 ## Why GBM is better than XGBoost?
 ### Light GBM is very fast when compared to XGBOOST and is a much better approach when dealing with large datasets.
 ### This turns out to be a huge advantage when you are working on large datasets in limited time competitions.
+### XGBoost is built to manage huge datasets very efficiently.